AstaMimic/UnrealMLAgentsPT/README.md

 significant modifications to integrate its functionality into **Unreal Engine**.
 The original Unity ML-Agents code is licensed under the Apache License 2.0, and this plugin retains compatibility with that license.

-We are grateful to **Unity Technologies** for providing the foundation upon which this Unreal Engine DRL Plugin is built.
+We are grateful to **Unity Technologies** for providing the foundation upon which this Unreal ML Agents Plugin is built.
 You can find the original Unity ML-Agents code and license information in the `LICENSE.unity` file.

 ### Modifications